Frequently Asked Questions

 Yes.
 For service/conduct complaints, there is a requirement to have made the substance of your complaint known to the practitioner or the firm, allowing them a reasonable opportunity (usually 4 weeks) to resolve the complaint first.
+More information on how to do this available in our advice and information pages.
 It is always helpful to keep copies of any letters of complaint and any responses you may have received from the practitioner/firm and submit these with your complaint form.

 Initially, the SLCC requires a signed complaint form from you.
 There are two forms

 - one for 'handling' complaints

 It is also very helpful to provide us with a copy of any letter of complaint and response from the practitioner or firm.
 If you require any assistance in completing a complaint form, or have any questions about the form, please contact us on 0131 201 2130.

 Service Complaints are about the quality of work which a practitioner has carried out (or which you think should have been carried out) during a transaction.

 Conduct Complaints are about a particular practitioner's behaviour.

 Some complaints can contain elements of both service and conduct.

 This is about the way the relevant professional organisation has dealt with the investigation of a complaint about a practitioner's conduct.
 If you are not happy with how the investigation into your complaint has been carried out, you can make a handling complaint to us and you can read more about this here.